-I think sometimes from what I hear that most Church organizations do not know what it means to listen to Jesus.
+From what I hear, I think sometimes most Church organizations do not know what it means to listen to Jesus.
 They promote this seminar, that event, the next retreat.
 But I do not get the feeling they are hearing from Jesus.
 I believe they are doing what they feel is right and expected of them.
-But they "step out in faith," trusting that God will help them.
+But they “step out in faith,” trusting that God will help them.

-Maybe they don't know that Jesus will tell us what to do if we will stop and listen.
-Maybe they are afraid they will look foolish if they do not get busy at some good work.
-Or perhaps they are afraid that if they stop "doing something" that Christ will not speak.
+Maybe they don’t know that Jesus will tell us what to do if we will stop and listen.
+Maybe they are afraid they will look foolish if they do not get busy with some good work.
+Or perhaps they are afraid that if they stop “doing something,” that Christ will not speak.

 I believe as time goes on and we perceive how wicked the world will become, even our own nation, we will realize the situation is hopeless.
-Then each of us, if we are to save ourselves and our loved ones, are going to have to get used to listening to Jesus for every thought we think; every word we speak; and everything we do.
+Then each of us, if we are to save ourselves and our loved ones, must get used to listening to Jesus for every thought we think, every word we speak, and everything we do.
 Only then will we survive and be able to stand before Christ with those who have listened to us.